Books

 Viktoria

-Fiction * Science Fiction * Adventure * Myth * Legend
+Fiction * Science Fantasy * Adventure * Sub-genres: Romance & Horror

 I was so enthralled with Viktoria that I read the entire novel in two sittings.
 Each chapter brought a new surprise and the entire story was full of mystery; keeping me guessing right up until the end.
 It’s hard to review without giving too much away, but I thoroughly enjoyed following along with the journey of each character and, in particular, unveiling the driving motivations behind the creature of which this novel is so aptly named.